 Signing the Register: Why Photographs are a Thing of the Past

-It’s one of those classic wedding shots: bride and groom signing the register of marriages, once the deed is done.
+Register signing photos: one of those classic wedding shots, bride and groom signing the register of marriages, once the deed is done.

 Yet a growing number of wedding photographers now don’t include it in their portfolio of shots.